 WBBL finals race: The run home for each club

-A thrilling finish to the regular season looms, and the battle for top spot – which this year provides a direct route to the final – is only just heating up
+With one week to go in the regular season, the battle for top spot – which this year provides a direct route to the final – is heating up

 Laura Jolly